 Editing Fusion properties

 Bommer supports this use case by letting you make changes that are only visible in the context of the editing assembly.
 This is done automatically when you edit data on an out-of-date reference; just use the standard Bommer editing tools and the system will take care of marking them as internal.

 Fusion 360 allows you to create assemblies with linked designs in offline mode, which means the components will not be uploaded to the Autodesk cloud.
 Unfortunately, Fusion 360 does not let us push edits to linked documents in offline mode.
 When you go online with a assembly created offline, Fusion 360 will automatically upload these components to the cloud and rev them to V1, which is a version number change as far Bommer's linked edits system is concerned; in other words, your edits will appear to vanish because they apply to an older version (same as above in Editing an older reference version above).
 Similar to above, you can use the Review edits command to re-apply your V0 edits to your now-V1 designs, and then push those changes to your linked components.

 Updating Fusion 360 reference versions

 After pushing edits, Bommer will always attempt to update a linked component to the new reference version.
-If this does not succeed, you can manually update the reference in Fusion by clicking the Get All Latest button at the top of Fusion 360, or right-clicking on the component and clicking Get Latest.
+In some cases, Fusion 360 will return an error (if there are compute or reference errors in the component, for example).
+If this happens and the linked component is not on the latest version, you can manually update the reference in Fusion by clicking the Get All Latest button at the top of Fusion 360, or right-clicking on the component and clicking Get Latest.